isaacdozier/hello-koinos-world/README.md

 This is a minimal "Hello World" application for the Koinos blockchain.
 It consists of a single HTML file that:

-1. Makes a basic REST API call to the Koinos blockchain
+1. Makes a basic RPC call to the Koinos blockchain
 2. Displays information about the current state of the blockchain

 ## How to use